A 30 minute hearty Korean soup made with cabbage, kimchi and chicken. Super fragrant and packed full of spice and flavor. Gluten Free and Dairy Free.

 I’ve made this Korean soup recipe a couple times now and it hits the spot every time.
 There’s just this serious depth of flavor which I attribute to that magical kimchi liquid.
 It’s rich and fragrant and strong.
 It’s everything you want in a soup and more.

 If you’re a soup person and you love Asian flavors then this is definitely for you.

 This last time I needed this Korean soup though.
 And best of all you only need 30 minutes from start to finish.

-Quick hearty dinner soup in no time.
+This quick hearty dinner soup is ready in no time.
 For the additional garnishes I always love to add cilantro, bean sprouts, and lime juice.
 I need that extra crunch and dose of tart zestyness with a bit of fresh herbs.
 Totally optional though.

-One thing I must add is that you have to pick out the right kimchi!
-I have tried a few different types of kimchi and let me tell you this – not all kimchi was created in equal.
-Some are truly significantly better than ours, so shop around and find out which ones you love best.
+- Find a kimchi that you love.
+I have tried a few different types of kimchi and let me tell you this – not all kimchi are created equal.
+Some are truly significantly better than others, so shop around and find out which ones you love best.

 Any one else out there just like me?
 Kimchi lovers come forward!
 Tell me I’m not alone!